solvuu/solvuu-build/README.md

 - `<project_name>.install`: A .install file as needed by OPAM.
 Not built by default.
 Run `make <project_name>.install` to generate it.

 See the `demos` directory for other small examples.

+## Users
 Some real world examples where solvuu-build is being used:

 - [biocaml](https://github.com/biocaml/biocaml/): Multiple libraries
   and multiple executable apps.
 One of the libraries contains a C